5 Green performance

 ungroup() |>

-filter(Return < 3) |> # Remove crazy returns
+filter(return < 3) |> # Remove crazy returns

-summarise(avg_return = mean(Return, na.rm = T)) |>
+summarise(avg_return = mean(return, na.rm = T)) |>

 kableExtra::kable(caption = 'ESG metric and portfolio performance (q = 0.5) - Provider B')